jest-community/vscode-jest/README.md

 StatusBar shows 2 kinds of information:
 `Jest` shows the mode and state of the "active" workspace folder.
 `Jest-WS` shows the total test suite stats for the whole workspace.
-Clicking on each of these button will reveal the OUTPUT channel with more details.
+Clicking on each of these button will reveal the corresponding output window with more details.

 <details>
 <summary>Illustration</summary>